|

 son a black eye, fat lip, and bruised ear because the kid

-had struck out in a baseball game.
+had three strikes in a baseball game.
 Although Judge Atkins

-could have sent Krause to jail, she did not.
+could have sent Krause to jail or placed him on probation, she did not.
 She gave Krause a

 fine only.
 No jail, no probation, no court ordered counseling.